gfusee/mx-sdk-as/README.md

 ### Tutorials

-Two smart contracts tutorials are availables here : https://fusee.gitbook.io/mx-sdk-as/.
+Two smart contracts tutorials are available here : https://fusee.gitbook.io/mx-sdk-as/.

 They will give a good idea about what you can build with this framework.